HiImKarl/HiImKarl.github.io/_posts/2017-2-8-Learning-AVL-Trees-4.md

 # Conclusion

 That's basically it for AVL trees.
-If you want to challenge yourself, see if you can implement the optimizations hinted at throughout the tutorial, or modify the design of the tree to make iteration faster.
-If you think this was actually interesting, leave a comment, and I'll continue implementing random data structures or algorithms.
+If you want to challenge yourself, see if you can implement the optimizations hinted at through out the tutorial, or modify the design of the tree to make iteration faster.
+If you think this was actually interesting, or if I made a mistake somewhere, leave a comment (or don't because I haven't set that up yet), and I'll continue implementing random data structures or algorithms.
 Thanks for reading.

 * [AVL 1](https://hiimkarl.github.io//Learning-AVL-Trees-1/)
 * [AVL 2](https://hiimkarl.github.io//Learning-AVL-Trees-2/)